BY BRADEN CARTWRIGHT

 Daily Post Staff Writer

-Bay Area officials decided today (May 13) that curbing pollution is more important than affordability of water heaters right now.
+Bay Area officials decided today (May 13) that curbing pollution is more important than affordability of water heaters.

-The Bay Area Air District advanced its ban on buying natural gas water heaters, which are $3,500 cheaper than electric water heaters but emit nitrous oxides that cause lung problems, studies show.
+The Bay Area Air District board, in a straw vote, advanced its ban on buying natural gas water heaters, which are $3,500 cheaper than electric water heaters but emit nitrogen oxides that cause lung problems, studies show.
+A final vote is planned in October.

 The ban will take effect on Oct.
 1, 2027.
 Low-income residents or homeowners spending more than 28% of their income on their mortgage would be exempt.
 Contractors could also get an exemption for homes that don’t have the space or electrical capacity.